thecodersguilduk/jamstack-companion/docs/04-frameworks.md

 ### **Mandatory**

-Create a HTML page using bootstrap to advertise your favorite band.
+Create a HTML page using bootstrap to advertise your favourite band.

 * The page should include a header, hero, main content, sidebar and footer.
 * The header should contain the band logo.